charlierobin/dockjuggler/README.md

 The only little extras that I wanted was support for spaces in the Dock, and some way of incorporating a “base” set of Dock apps into any other Docks, so that a change to that base set would be reflected in any other Docks that incorporated it.

-So this little utility was the end result of all that.
+This little utility was the end result of all that.

 It’s very basic, and no doubt could do with a little tidying up here and there, but it works for me.